jrbalsas/dawClubServlet/README.md

 Just run project in Netbeans using Tomcat Server

 ### JDBC DAO
-* Change ClientesController.java init method to create an instance of ClienteDAOJDBC class
+* Change the ClientesController.java init method to create an instance of the ClienteDAOJDBC class
-* Create Derby Database from Netbeans Services tab and launch WEB-INF DBInitScript.sql in order to generate test DB schema and sample data
+* Create a Derby Database from Netbeans Services tab and launch WEB-INF DBInitScript.sql in order to generate test DB schema and sample data
-* Adapt META-INF/context.xml DB Connection Pool with database custom data for Tomcat deploy
+* Adapt META-INF/context.xml DB Connection Pool with database custom data if deployed in Tomcat
-* Adapt glassfish-resources.xml DB Connection Pool with database custom data for Glassfish deploy
+* Adapt glassfish-resources.xml DB Connection Pool with database custom data if deployed in Glassfish